cryptogogue/vol-node-cpp/docs/mining-node-setup-guide.md

 ### Set Up the Docker Volume

 The reference Docker configuration maps ./ops/volume-volition onto /var/lib/volition/ inside the Docker container.
 This folder should be configured to contain the volition.ini file and the genesis block.
-We'll add the keys in a separate step.

 The miner will need the genesis block for the network you want to join.
 If the genesis block you need is hosted somewhere, you can use curl to pull it into the folder: